jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 {{< figure src="/digital-tools/ebook-concept.png" caption="Functionality I want in my document reader" >}}

 Reading is incredible and I love my Kindle.
-But eBooks today are just a step above OCR'ing a book and slapping on a few basic features that have existed for 30+ years.
+But eBooks today are just a step above OCR'ing a book and slapping on a few basic features which have existed for 30+ years.
 While I'm reading an eBook or listening to an audiobook or podcast I should be able to:

 - Have relevant illustrations, graphs, and tables appear for duration of their mentions so I don't have to flip back and forth between them.

 - See glossary terms and their definitions which appear on this page.
-Holding to highlight and search is great but the author may have important context in the glossary definition than the generalized dictionary definition.
+Highlighting and searching a term is great but the author may have added important context to the glossary definition which doesn't appear in the generalized dictionary definition.

-- Easier navigation.
-I should be able to see which chapter and subsection I'm reading, which one is next, where this is relative to the whole book, and easily jump back and forth between them.

-- View popular annotations and highlights across __all__ mediums - not just by other Amazon Kindle readers who happened to highlight it enough times.
+- View popular annotations and highlights across __all__ mediums - not just by other readers who own an Amazon Kindle readers and purchased this book version and also happened to highlight it enough times.
 A quote was referenced in 300 blog articles?
 A two sentence excerpt retweeted 50,000 times?
 You bet I want to know!

 - Follow referenced information easily.
 You cited a paper - great, let's look at the footnotes.
 Oh, the full reference is in the back of the book.
 Online list of citations?
 Of course not!
 Drop a bookmark, navigate to the back of the book, pull out my laptop, find the paper.
 Of course, a paywall.
 Grab a snack.
-Get the PDF.
+Acquire the PDF.
 Search for keywords to try to find the referenced information.
 Sigh, 2019.

 - Not be hindered by the DRM system.
 Copyright is important and I want to support authors but it's insane to me all these content licenses I'm acquiring can't be donated to a library upon account closure.
-Yes, legal DRM-free eBooks exist but they aren't without their own issues. [add links?]
+Yes, legal DRM-free eBooks exist but they aren't without their own issues.

 - Seamlessly switch between devices and formats while retaining my position.
 Something like Whispersync ([a neat idea](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000827761) but come on, I'm not made of money.
 Also, see above points).

 - Let me use a digital or physical keyboard instead of an e-ink keyboard to type my annotations.
 A possibility here is a companion app, which feels like a notes app but ties my notes to their location/text in the book I'm reading.

-Most of these points above also apply to my experiences listening to podcasts, audiobooks, and watching Youtube videos and interviews.
+Most of these points above also apply to my experience listening to podcasts, audiobooks, and watching Youtube videos and interviews.
 I find myself wishing I could:

 - Navigate them more comfortably.
 I use Libby and Audible - both leave much to be desired in terms of navigation.
-Finding and getting to a part I remember hearing to three days ago is basically blindly stumbling around, and I lose my current spot too.
+Finding and getting to a quote I remember hearing to three days ago is basically blindly stumbling around - and I lose my current spot too.
 Seeing a list of chapter numbers for the book I'm __listening to__ has been helpful a grand total of 0 times.
-And allow me to drop a pin from my bluetooth-connected headphones as I'm biking down the river.
+And how cool would it be to drop a bookmark from my bluetooth-connected headphones as I'm biking down a street.

-- See an auto-generated transcript of a podcast as I'm listening to it, with time-coded easy-to-follow links to outside information referenced in the podcast.
+- View an auto-generated transcript of a podcast as I'm listening to it with time-coded easy-to-follow links to outside information referenced in the podcast.
 YouTube already transcribes all of their videos - why can’t we do something similar with podcast apps?

 Honorable Mentions: [Readwise](https://readwise.io/), [Weava](https://www.weavatools.com/), [Descript](https://www.descript.com/), [Otter.ai](https://otter.ai/), [Polar](https://getpolarized.io/#features)

 ## A centralized search interface for my digital brain (memex)

 I want to be able to open an interface, type three words, and instantly see results from everything my digital self has interacted with.
-Emails, years of full-text browsing history, text messages, Slack messages across __all__ my organizations, calendar invites and events, books, podcast transcripts I’ve consumed, Twitter and Instagram DMs, PDFs I’ve downloaded, bash history, videos I’ve watched, my online files, offline files, notes, blog post drafts - I really do mean everything.
+Emails, years of full-text browsing history, text messages, Slack messages across __all__ my organizations, calendar invites and events, books, podcast transcripts I’ve consumed, Twitter and Instagram DMs, PDFs I’ve downloaded, bash commands, videos I’ve seen, my online files, offline files, notes, blog post drafts - I really do mean everything.
 I accept I might be in the minority on this one.
 Regardless, this tool should:

 - Accept and parse the following queries:
 	- spacex announcement video 2016